Hello I’m Matt Fox

 I’ve also set up and run a business, with all the highs and challenges that come with that.
 During that time I particularly enjoyed seeing people learn and develop their potential, and to bring more of themselves to work.
 That was also part of my inspiration to train as a counsellor.

-Introduction to Counselling in Totnes, Paignton and Newton Abbot Video
+Introduction to Counselling in Totnes, Paignton and Torquay Video

-Introduction to Ecotherapy in Totnes, Paignton and Newton Abbot Video
+Introduction to Ecotherapy in Totnes, Paignton and Torquay Video

 Hours and location